ly4nn3/react-note-app/README.md

 Instead of traditional pages, it relies on components that dynamically render content:

 **Shortcut Bar**:
-- A narrow, VSCode/Obsidian-style bar for quick actions.
-- Create a new note or folder, accessing settings, or switching to a list of favorite folders or files.
+- Quick actions like toggling the directory sidebar, creating notes or folders.
+- Always visible on the side screen.

 **Directory Sidebar**:
-- An expandable and resizable sidebar that displays the folder and note structure.
+- Expandable/collapsible folder tree.
+- Resizable via drag using `ResizeHandle.tsx`.
-- Notes and folders here will be dynamically loaded from IndexedDB.
+- Displays notes and folders stored in IndexedDB.

 **Note Editor**:
-- The main writing area where users can view and edit their notes.
+- Main writing area.
-- The content displayed is based on the currently selected note in the directory.
+- Displays the content of the currently selected note.
+- Updates notes via `useNotes.ts` context.

 # Development Environment